RealityBending/Pyllusion/README.md

 ## Citation

-You can credit the package as follows:
+You can cite the package as follows:

     Makowski, D. (2020).
 Pyllusion: A Python Module for Generating Visual Illusions.
 GitHub.
     Retrieved from https://github.com/DominiqueMakowski/Pyllusion